twisted/towncrier/README.rst

 .. note::

-   ``towncrier``, as a command line tool, works on Python 2.7 and 3.5+ only.
+   ``towncrier``, as a command line tool, works on Python 3.7+ only.
    It is usable by projects written in other languages, provided you specify the project version either in the configuration file or on the command line.
-   For Python 2/3 compatible projects, the version can be discovered automatically.
+   For Python-compatible projects, the version can be discovered automatically.

 In your project root, add a ``towncrier.toml`` or a ``pyproject.toml`` file (if both files exist, the first will take precedence).
 You can configure your project in two ways.